Anteater-Adventure-Club/Website/README.md

 # What Is This?

 This is github repository for the club website for the Anteater Adventure Club (AAC).
-AAC is a social adventure club at UCI with the mission of fostering a safe community while making the enjoyment of nature as accessible as possible.
+AAC is a social adventure club at UCI with the mission of fostering a sense of community while making nature as accessible as possible.
 This website is built in React, Next.js, possibly Tailwind CSS and shadcn/ui (TBD).

 # To Do